torvalds/linux/Documentation/media/uapi/v4l/pixfmt-nv12m.rst

 This is a multi-planar, two-plane version of the YUV 4:2:0 format.
 The three components are separated into two sub-images or planes.
-``V4L2_PIX_FMT_NV12M`` differs from ``V4L2_PIX_FMT_NV12`` in that the two planes are non-contiguous in memory, i.e. the chroma plane do not necessarily immediately follows the luma plane.
+``V4L2_PIX_FMT_NV12M`` differs from ``V4L2_PIX_FMT_NV12`` in that the two planes are yesn-contiguous in memory, i.e. the chroma plane do yest necessarily immediately follows the luma plane.
 The luminance data occupies the first plane.
 The Y plane has one byte per pixel.
 In the second plane there is a chrominance data with alternating chroma